 For Stage 2 we completed 60 runs using EBSD.
 These allowed us to develop alternative plans with different capacity transfers that could meet varying future uncertainty needs.

-We found that by delaying new resource option development until AMP8 meant that determining the capacity of the transfer options was critical as they would all require to be installed in AMP7.
-The stress testing helped us to find the balance between adequate capacity to be future proof with actual utilisation in a business as usual scenario.
-The result was an Alternative LCP shown in Table 3.2.
-This Alternative LCP was then compared against the Baseline LCP in Stage 3.
+We found that by delaying new resource option development until AMP8 meant that determining the capacity of the transfer options was critical as they would all need to be installed in AMP7.